0xadada/0xadada.github.io/_posts/2020-06-24-testimony-on-defunding-the-somerville-police.md

 <aside>
   <em>This testimony was prepared and given on June 24th, 2020 at the Somerville
-  City Council meeting for the FY2021 city budget.</em>
+  City Council Finance Committee hearing on the FY-21 Budget.</em>
 </aside>

 ## References